-RBC and the Guarantor LP accept responsibility for the information contained in this 2nd Supplementary Prospectus.
-To the best of the knowledge of RBC and the Guarantor LP, the information contained in this 2nd Supplementary Prospectus is in accordance with the facts and this 2^{ndt} Supplementary Prospectus makes no omission likely to affect its import.
+RBC accepts responsibility for the information contained in this 2nd Supplementary Prospectus.
+To the best of the knowledge of RBC, the information contained in this 2nd Supplementary Prospectus is in accordance with the facts and this 2nd Supplementary Prospectus makes no omission likely to affect its import.

-The purpose of this 2nd Supplementary Prospectus is to (a) incorporate by reference in the Base Prospectus the Issuer's latest audited consolidated financial statements and management's discussion and analysis thereof and the 2024 AIF (as defined below); (b) incorporate by reference in the Base Prospectus the Investor Report for the calculation date of November 29, 2024 (the "November Investor Report"); (c) update the section entitled "Caution Regarding Forward-Looking Statements" set out in the Original Base Prospectus; (d) delete and replace the risk factors, which are incorporated by reference in the Original Base Prospectus via the Registration Document dated July 15, 2024, in light of the publication of the 2024 MD&A (as defined below); (e) include an updated statement in respect of no significant change and no material adverse change in the Base Prospectus; (f) update paragraph 3 of the section entitled "GENERAL INFORMATION" in the Base Prospectus regarding governmental, legal or arbitration proceedings which may have, or have had, a significant effect on the financial position or profitability of the Issuer or of the Issuer and its subsidiaries taken as a whole; (g) disclose the Issuer's determination to change the credit scores used to assess the credit worthiness of Borrowers; and (h) disclose an "emphasis of matter" included in the 2024 Independent Auditor's Report (as defined below).
+The purpose of this 2nd Supplementary Prospectus is to (a) incorporate by reference in the Base Prospectus the Issuer's latest audited consolidated financial statements and management's discussion and analysis thereof and the 2024 AIF (as defined below); (b) update the section entitled "Caution Regarding Forward-Looking Statements" set out in the Original Base Prospectus; (c) delete and replace the risk factors, which are incorporated by reference in the Original Base Prospectus via the Registration Document dated July 15, 2024, in light of the publication of the 2024 MD&A (as defined below); (d) include an updated statement in respect of no significant change and no material adverse change in the Base Prospectus; (e) update paragraph 3 of the section entitled "GENERAL INFORMATION" in the Base Prospectus regarding governmental, legal or arbitration proceedings which may have, or have had, a significant effect on the financial position or profitability of the Issuer or of the Issuer and its subsidiaries taken as a whole in the Base Prospectus; and (f) to disclose an "emphasis of matter" included in the 2024 Independent Auditor's Report (as defined below).

-To the extent that there is any inconsistency between (a) any statement in this 2nd Supplementary Prospectus or any statement incorporated by reference into the Base Prospectus by this 2nd Supplementary Prospectus; and (b) any other statement in, or incorporated by reference in, the Base Prospectus, the statements referenced in (a) above will prevail.
+To the extent that there is any inconsistency between (a) any statement in this 2nd Supplementary Prospectus or any statement incorporated by reference into the Base Prospectus by this 2nd Supplementary Prospectus;

+and (b) any other statement in, or incorporated by reference in, the Base Prospectus, the statements in (a) above will prevail.

-Save as disclosed in this 2nd Supplementary Prospectus or those sections of the 2024 AIF (as defined below) and the 2024 Annual Report (as defined below) incorporated by reference in the Base Prospectus by virtue of this 2nd Supplementary Prospectus, no significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus which may affect the assessment of Covered Bonds issued under the Programme has arisen or been noted, as the case may be, since approval by the Financial Conduct Authority (the "FCA") of the 1st Supplementary Prospectus dated August 29, 2024.
+Save as disclosed in this 2nd Supplementary Prospectus or those sections of the 2024 AIF (as defined below) and the 2024 Annual Report (as defined below) incorporated by reference in the Base Prospectus by virtue of this 2nd Supplementary Prospectus, no significant new factor, material mistake or material inaccuracy relating to the information included in the Base Prospectus which may affect the assessment of Notes issued under the Programme has arisen or been noted, as the case may be, since approval by the Financial Conduct Authority (the "FCA") of the 1st Supplementary Prospectus dated August 29, 2024.